cocos/cocos-docs/source/en/scripting/use-component.md

 ## Editing script

 Cocos Creator has installed a lightweight Code Editor for editors to edit script fast.
-Users can also choose their preferred text tool (such as Vim, Sublime Text, Web Storm, Visual Studio...) to edit script according to their own need.
+But we recommend that users choose their preferred text tool (such as Vim, Sublime Text, WebStorm, VSCode...) to edit script according to their own need.

 By double clicking the script asset, users can open the built-in Code Editor to edit.
-If you need to use the external tools, the first thing you need to do is to locate the asset catalog in the file system, then edit it with the help of its own text tool.
+If you need to use the external tools, please [modify the settings in **Preferences** panel](../getting-started/basics/editor-panels/preferences.md#script-editor).

 Edit the script and save it, and Cocos Creator will automatically detect the alteration of the script and compile it quickly.